DejvCodes/typescript-small-projects/README.md

 ├── 03_ATM/             # ATM simulation with deposits and withdrawals
 ├── 04_WordCounter/     # Word counter for text input
-├── 05_TodoList/        # Todo list with tasks saved to a JSON file ├── LICENSE             # MIT License
+├── 05_TodoList/        # Todo list with tasks saved to a JSON file ├── 06_WeatherApp/      # Weather forecast by city from the Open-Meteo API ├── LICENSE             # MIT License
 └── README.md           # Project documentation
 ```